cds-snc/terraform-modules/lambda_response/README.md

-# Lambda redirect
+# Lambda response

-Creates a 301 redirect from a source domain to a target domain using Cloudfront and a Lambda function.
+Creates a Lambda function that returns a configurable response code and HTTP headers to an HTTP request.
-HTTP requests are automatically redirected to HTTPS by the CloudFront distribution.
+This can be used to create 301 redirects or block access to a domain with a 403 response.

 ## Requirements